Skip to main content

 Each month The Arc of New Jersey Family Institute spotlights a different developmental disability to help build awareness and educate others about the disability.
 Learn more below.

-• Cornelia de Lange Syndrome is a rare genetic condition that affects growth and development and can range from mild to severe.
+• Kleefstra syndrome is a rare genetic condition that affects development and involves many body systems.

 What are the signs/symptoms?